 The Creation of the Islands of Japan

 Crestfallen, Izanami and Izanagi returned to Heaven to ask the elder kami where they had gone wrong.
 The gods confirmed Izanagi’s suspicion that Izanami had done wrong in greeting her husband first.
-It was unnatural for the female partner to take the initiative and this was why their offspring had been misshapen.
+It was unnatural for the female partner to take the initiative, which was why their offspring had been misshapen.
 With this in mind, the couple returned to their palace to try again.
-This time, when they circled the pillar, Izanagi greeted his wife first and she responded appropriately.
+This time, when they circled the pillar, Izanagi greeted his wife first, and she responded appropriately.

-The Birth of Kagutsuchi the Fire Kami and the Death of Izanagi
+The Birth of Kagutsuchi the Fire Kami and the Death of Izanami